Healthy Diet Plans >> Health Issues and Diet >> Heart Disease >> Diet

 Most flesh foods have high sodium content and "lime meats are also very fatty.
 They are also highly acid-forming and create a high level of toxic matter in the system.
 They should be avoided by patients with a heart disease.
 The patient should also avoid tea, coffee, alcohol and tobacco.
 Tea and coffee Contain caffeine wl'1.ich has a toxic effect on the heart and.
 Nervous system.
 Caffeine is a strong cardiac stimulant, which if taken regularly can use palpitation or disturbances of he1jrt rhythm.

+Alcohol damages the liver and over stimulates the heart.
 It also alters the blood sugar level and depletes the body's vitamin B reserve.
 Nicotine has a toxic irritant effect on the heart muscles and disturbs the blood sugar level.

-The diet of the patient with heart disease should consist of nutrients as near to their whole natural state as possible so as to ensure an adequate intake of the essential vitamins minerals and trace elements.
+The diet for heart patient should consist of nutrients as near to their whole natural state as possible so as to ensure an adequate intake of the essential vitamins minerals and trace elements.
 Fruits and Vegetables should form a large part of the diet and should be taken in their fresh raw state whenever possible.
 Grapes and apples are particularly beneficial.
 The essen¬tial fatty acids, which reduce serum cholesterol levels and minimise the risk of arterioscelerosis can be obtained from sunflower seed oil corn oil or safflower oil.
 Several studies have indicated that garlic can reduce the cholesterol level in persons whose body normally cannot regulate it.
 Another important cholesterol lowering herb is alfalfa.
 Lecithin helps prevent fatty deposits in arteries.
 Best food sources are unrefined raw crude vegetable oils seeds and grains.

+Patients with heart disease should increase their intake of foods rich in vitamin E as this vitamin promotes heart functioning by improving oxygeneration of the cells.
+It also improves the circulation and muscle strength.
 Many whole meal products and green vegetables particularly the outer leaves of cabbage are good sources of vitamin E. The vitamin B group is important for heart and circulatory disorders.
 The best sources of vitamin B are whole grains.

 Vitamin C is also essential as it protects against spon¬taneous breaks in capillary walls, which can lead to heart attacks.
 It also guards against high blood cholesterol.
 The stress of anger fear disappointment and similar emo¬tions can raise blood fat and cholesterol levels immediately.
 But this reaction to stress can do little harm if the diet is adequate in vitamin C and panthothenic acid.
 The richest sources of vitamin C are citrus fruits.